howonlee/diogenes8/readme.md

 Synchronization and Backup
 ---

 Why not just use git on the .diogenes folder?
+It's actually just all text all the time there.

 I want to add more stuff onto this.
 ---